HOW TO SPEND three DAYS IN ZION NATIONAL PARK WITH KIDS

 GETTING AROUND ZION NATIONAL PARK

-To mitigate the extremely large amount of visitors it gets every year and to reduce congestion on the roads, access to Zion NP from Spring to Fall is by shuttle bus only.
-This means that you cannot drive into Zion NP if you’re visiting during peak season.
 It was very confusing for us on our first visit pre-pandemic.
-The park shuttle pick up spot is in front of the visitors center.
+The park shuttle pick up spot is in front of the visitor’s center.
 It is free and is first come, first served.
 No reservations required.
-There is a large parking lot at the visitors center, but be warned that it fills up by 0900.
+There is a large parking lot at the visitors center but be warned that it fills up by 0900.
 There are several paid parking lots around the entrance and along the main street in Springdale.
 Again, arrive early if you plan to park and ride.

 Please note that if you have reservations at the in-park Zion National Park Lodge, you will receive a red permit for your car that gives you access to drive into the park and to the lodge.